-Sexual innuendo and bird-names are not too hard to find.
+Sexual innuendo linked with bird-names is not too hard to find.
 Tits and shags are all too obvious and couple this with a largely male pursuit, add in lashings of post-adolescent humour and the article here is an almost inevitable consequence.
-I was sent this article by someone some time ago and I post it here in case someone finds it titillating.
+I was sent this article by someone some time ago and I post it here in case someone finds it titillating or perhaps provocative of a behind-the-hands snigger.

 John Young brought home the holy grail of Australian bird-watching – he found night parrots.
 But then the story gets murky.
 Penny Olsen’s book Nigh Parrot gives the detail that the keenest of birders want, the story behind every sighting ever made right up to today’s conservation efforts for the known populations and the work underway to establish if there are more.
 This Audubon Society magazine article gives the summary that almost every other birder wants.
 Why does it have to be this way?
 As the poet James Elroy Flecker observed, ‘men are unwise and curiously planned’.